preames/public-notes/riscv-notes.rst

 No Zbc (carryless multiply) analogy extensions
 ==================================================

 I haven't yet seen code which would benefit from a Zbc vector analogy, but I also don't much time on crypto and my understanding is that is the motivator for these.
+Here's a `public proposal for a set of vector crypto operations <https://docs.google.com/presentation/d/1HxRp22kANHHnaO9p-rqXfsTX3_IoK1WeSbZm70QfVhc/edit#slide=id.p1>`_ which do include some restricted forms of carryless multiply.

 Impact: ??